-At Carolina Wellness Psychiatry, PLLC, Elizabeth Bullard, MD, Allison Foroobar, MD, and Brian Moore, MD, MPH, have extensive experience diagnosing and treating Bipolar Disorder.
+At Carolina Wellness Psychiatry, PLLC, Elizabeth Bullard, MD, and Allison Foroobar, MD, have extensive experience diagnosing and treating Bipolar Disorder.
 If you have symptoms of bipolar disorder or you’re not finding your current treatment effective, call the office in Chapel Hill, North Carolina, today to schedule a consultation or book an appointment online.

 Bipolar disorder, or manic-depressive disorder, is a mood disorder marked by shifts in mood, energy, sleep, and activity level that affect daily functioning.
 Mood shifts can fluctuate from periods of feeling energized and elated (known as manic episodes) to periods of feeling sad and hopeless (known as depressive episodes).